Wilton Third-Degree Assault Lawyer

 Relationship Between Domestic Violence and Assault

 In Wilton, there is a domestic violence statute that defines domestic violence.
 The statute for assault in the third degree is Connecticut General Statutes §53a-61.
-Assault in the third-degree is one of the most common domestic violence assault charges that an individual could be charged.
-If a person does get arrested for a domestic violence-related assault, they will be charged with assault in the third-degree.
 Domestic violence is not actually a charge, it actually refers to the nature of the charges.
-A person would never be charged with both, but they would be charged with a domestic violence-related assault in the third-degree.
-A Wilton third-degree assault lawyer can further explain the difference between the two terms.
+A Wilton third-degree assault attorney can further explain the difference between the two terms.

 Procedure Following a Report of Assault in the Third Degree

 Following a report of assault in the third-degree, the police will go to the person’s house or wherever they are, and then someone will typically be arrested.
 Once a person is arrested for any domestic violence-related charge, the court date will be the very next day in Norwalk Superior Court.
 The person will be arraigned, bond will be argued, the person will undergo a protective order hearing and the charged person will have to meet with the Family Relations Department.
 The role of a local law enforcement officer is what it would be in any situation.
 The officer will perform an investigation to make sure that everyone is safe; determine if any crimes were committed or maybe it was just an argument, and then make arrests as probable cause dictates.
 A Wilton third-degree assault attorneycould help an individual build a solid defense.

 Impact of Third-Degree Charges on Child Custody and Visitation